vmakhin/ERT_tasks/Assessment_Coordinate_Transformation/README.md

 I used existing JavaScript implementation of coordinate transformations to create C functions [2].

-To transform GIS to the radar coordinates we created two functions in C: GIS2Radar.c and RtoG.c
+To transform GIS to the radar coordinates I created two functions in C: GIS2Radar.c and RtoG.c

 Using the required parameters (Initial: Wallops Islands, lat: 37N, long: 75W)